HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

   )
 }}

 While 97% of mobile websites include a document title, only 69% have titles that are more than four words long.
 Since our analysis is limited to the homepage and a secondary, we have limited insights about the inner pages.
 We did find however that secondary pages were 8% more likely to have descriptive titles of more than four words (78% on average in 2024).
-Ideally, a title should include both a brief description of the page’s content to enhance navigation and the website’s name.
+Ideally, a title should include both a brief description of the page's content to enhance navigation and the website's name.

 The titles changed on render value is derived from a comparison of the initial HTML title and the final value of the page after JavaScript has loaded.
 The data indicates that 7% of desktops sites scanned are dynamically changing the content of the title.
 Secondary pages are slightly less likely to change the title than the homepage.